 - All documents requested must be submitted to qualify to take the aptitude test.

 - All applicants who score above the minimum score on the aptitude test will qualify for an interview.

-- Applicants for the HVAC program must have at least one year of HVAC related trade school and submit diploma or proof of enrollment
+- Applicants for the HVAC program must have at least one year of HVAC related trade school and submit transcripts, diploma or proof of enrollment